petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 ---

-## `$331` – User Password
+## `$331` – WebUI User Password
 Sets the password for the `user` account.

 :::info Context
-- The `user` account may have restricted privileges compared to the `admin` account (e.g., read-only access).
+- Used by the WebUI for authorisation
-- This is useful for providing limited access to the machine's network services.
+- The `user` account may have restricted privileges compared to the `admin` account
 :::

 | Value | Meaning | Description |